MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v4.md

 The task supports authentication based on Azure Active Directory.
 Authentication using a service principal and managed identity are available.
 For managed identities, only system-wide managed identity is supported.

-> [!NOTE]
-> For authorization, provide access to the Security Principal.
-The level of authorization required is shown in [Option 1: Use Active Directory](/azure/storage/common/storage-use-azcopy-v10#option-1-use-azure-active-directory).

 ### What are the Azure PowerShell prerequisites for using this task?

 The task requires that Azure PowerShell is installed on the machine running the automation agent.
 The recommended version is 1.0.2, but the task will work with version 0.9.8 and higher.
 You can use the [Azure PowerShell Installer v1.0.2](https://github.com/Azure/azure-powershell/releases/tag/v1.0.2-December2015) to obtain this.